 Here is the Valentine’s Day card behind the topiary.
 It is my mom’s received from my dad back in the 50s.

 The two philodendrons shown are commonly called heart-shaped philodendron, Philodendron hederaceum (or scandens) and the ‘Lemon Lime’ variety.

 They are very easy to grow, tolerate low light levels, and are relatively pest-free.
 I really have an appreciation for this plant.
 Common does not mean boring.
 This plant definitely has a place in my home, wherever I have a low light situation.

 I photographed this philodendron at Hidden Lake Garden in Tipton, Michigan.
 I loved the unusual heart shape leaf, and it was a Valentine’s Day trip with my husband, so it was awesome!

 I love the Rosary vine, Ceropegia woodii, but I like the variegated form even more.
 This is an easy to grow succulent vine, perfect for a hanging basket.
 It produces small tubers on the vines which can be used to propagate the plant.
 They need plenty of light to have the best coloration.

 I saw this stacked heart opuntia at Matthaei Botanical Gardens in Ann Arbor, Michigan in 2012.
 (Read more about it in this post.)

-vine, one of many hoyas I have in my collection.
-They have lovely star shaped flowers borne in clusters, many of them fragrant.
+This is my heart-shaped hoya vine Hoya kerrii, one of many hoyas I have in my collection.
+They have lovely star-shaped flowers borne in clusters, many of them fragrant.
 The varieties and sizes are endless, but that is a post for another day.

 Edited on February 13th, 2016.